nordic-rse/contributions/README.md

-# contributions
+# Contributions

+This repository is a collection of public Documents that do not clearly fit into another Nordic RSE repositories.

-For files and issues related to Nordic RSE acitivities
+Add issues about general Nordic RSE activities here.